History

 Service Area

-Source of Supply: When Eastside Utility was originally chartered in 1958 it developed a series of wells located on Short Tail Springs Road known as Carson Springs.
-This was the primary source of supply until Eastside Utility acquired its current treatment plant.
+When Eastside Utility was chartered in 1958, it developed a series of wells on Short Tail Springs Road known as Carson Springs.
+This was the primary source of supply until the current treatment plant was acquired.

 Board of Commissioners

-The Board meets on the second Thursday of each month at 10:00 a.m. at the business office located at 3018 Claude Ramsey Parkway, adjacent to the Hamilton County School Board.
-The meetings are open to the public and anyone may address the Board provided they have previously been placed on the meeting agenda.
-Any customer who wishes to be placed on the agenda for an upcoming meeting may do so by contacting the General Manager a minimum of seven days prior to the upcoming meeting to initiate the request.
+The Board meets on the second Tuesday of each month at at 3018 Claude Ramsey Parkway, adjacent to the Hamilton County School Board.
+Meetings are open to the public.
+Anyone may address the Board if placed on the agenda in advance.
+To be added to the agenda, contact the General Manager at least seven days before the meeting.

 Regulatory Oversight

-• State of Tennessee Comptroller’s Office – This state agency establishes and enforces minimum financial performance criteria and standards for all Tennessee utility districts.
+- State of Tennessee Comptroller’s Office — Establishes and enforces financial performance criteria and standards.

 Our Mission